-Film clip.
-3:41 minutes.
-Maria Stewart.
-“Address Delivered at the African Masonic Hall” (1833) is read by Alfre Woodard.
-From “Voice of a People’s History of the United States.”
+Dramatic reading of Maria Stewart’s “Address Delivered at the African Masonic Hall” (1833) by Alfre Woodard.

 Maria Stewart is considered a pioneer of African American activists.
 She began writing and lecturing against slavery in the early 1830s.
 In her speech she speaks out not only against slavery but also against the sexism and the degradation of women’s work.

 Maria Stewart’s Address Delivered at the African Masonic Hall in Boston (February 27, 1833), is read by Alfre Woodard Feb.
 1, 2007, at All Saints Church, Pasadena, Calif.
 The excerpt is from Voices of a People’s History of the United States edited by Howard Zinn and Anthony Arnove.